IDSplat: Instance-Decomposed 3D Gaussian Splatting for Driving Scenes: Conclusion

 We thank Adam Lilja and William Ljungbergh for valueable feedback.
 This work was partially supported by the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation.
 This work was also partially supported by Vinnova, the Swedish Innovation Agency.
 Computational resources were provided by NAISS at \href{https://www.nsc.liu.se/}{NSC Berzelius}, partially funded by the Swedish Research Council, grant agreement no. 2022-06725. {

 }

 \maketitlesupplementary

 In this supplementary material, we provide additional details of our implementation, datasets, and baselines, as well as extended quantitative and qualitative results.
 In \cref{sec:implementation_details} we describe the details of our implementation, including all hyperparameters and training settings. \cref{sec:dataset_details} outlines the dataset splits used in our experiments, while \cref{sec:baseline_details} provides details regarding the baselines included for comparison.
-In \cref{sec:supp_tracking_results}, we present further quantitative and qualitative evaluations of our tracking performance.
+In \cref{sec:supp_tracking_results}, we present further quantitative and qualitative evaluations of our tracking performance. \cref{sec:runtime_analysis} reports inference and training times, along with a preprocessing breakdown across the components of our method.
 Finally, \cref{sec:supp_qualitative_results} showcases additional qualitative examples of novel view synthesis for both our approach and the baselines.